Plains zebra: Range and habitat

 The plains zebra's range stops short of the Sahara from South Sudan and southern Ethiopia extending south along eastern Africa, as far as Zambia, Mozambique, and Malawi, before spreading into most southern African countries.
 They may have lived in Algeria in the Neolithic era.
 Plains zebras generally live in treeless grasslands and savanna woodlands, but can be found in a variety of habitats, both tropical and temperate.
 However, they are generally absent from deserts, dense rainforests, and permanent wetlands.
 They generally prefer Acacieae woodlands over Commiphora.
 They are water-dependent and live in more mesic environments than other African equids.
 They seldom wander 10–12 km from a water source.
 Zebras also live in elevations from sea level to 4,300 ft on Mount Kenya.

 Depending on the population, zebra herds may be sedentary, being highly dense with small ranges, or migratory, being less populated with separate, extensive dry and wet home ranges.
 When migrating, zebras appear to rely on some memory of the locations where foraging conditions were best and may predict conditions months before their arrival.

+The loss of open grasslands due to woody plant encroachment increases predation risk and therewith habitat.